Taylor Swift's Lover Music Video Is the Most Romantic Thing You Will Watch Today

 "In the thirteenth year of my career, I wanted to do something exciting and retrospective and nostalgic," she explained before sharing parts of her diary at 13 and 19 years old.

-Soon after, viewers were also treated to a special appearance from fashion designer Stella McCartney who discussed her collection with the Grammy winner.
+Soon after, viewers were treated to a special appearance from fashion designer Stella McCartney who discussed her collection with the Grammy winner.
 The pieces, which are all under $100 minus a few special items, will be available at The Lover Experience Taylor Swift Pop Up Shop sponsored by Capital One in New York City starting Friday.

-Before the big music video release, Taylor delivered a live performance of her new song "The Archer."
+Before the big, big music video release, Taylor delivered a live performance of her new song "The Archer."

-Last but certainly not least, the Grammy winner premiered her music video for "Lover."
+And last but certainly not least, the Grammy winner premiered her music video for "Lover."

-Co-directed by Drew Kirsch, the finish product features leading man Christian Owens who Taylor called "one of the most talented people I know."
+Co-directed by Drew Kirsch, the finished product features leading man Christian Owens who Taylor called "one of the most talented people I know."

 "I really hope you love it," Taylor said before releasing the finished product.
 "It's a concept I'm so proud of.
 I'm so so happy this video is coming out so soon."